What does deep decarbonisation mean?

-To accomplish deep decarbonisation, we must reimagine how we source and use energy, as well as make a significant transition to renewables and reduce our carbon footprint.
+To accomplish deep decarbonisation, we must reimagine how we source and use energy, as well as make a significant transition to renewables and commit to carbon management practices to reduce our carbon footprint.

 The ideal method to deep decarbonisation is one which focuses on reducing carbon emissions step by step by looking at your organisation's energy efficiency, decarbonisation of energy and switching from fossil fuels to electric-powered sources.

 The Deep Decarbonisation Pathways (DDP)